echidna-dick/array_crackme/how to solve.md

                                       GDB
 in GDB:
-make a breakpoint 'b main'
+make a breakpoint 'b main'.
-run it 'r'
+run it 'r'.

 lets disassble it 'disas main'. you probely will see something like this: